Call for papers for the 24th issue of Humanitarian Alternatives

-In view of its 24th issue, which will be published in November 2023, the Humanitarian Alternatives review is launching a call for papers for its special feature on a topic with the provisional title of Central America: between inequality, insecurity, and population displacement, what roles can humanitarian organisations play?”.
-If you are a participant, researcher or observer of the international humanitarian field, and wish to submit an article proposal on this topic, please send a summary of your argument and a draft plan (2 pages maximum) before 27 February 2023 to the following email address: contact@alternatives-humanitaires.org.
-You will receive a reply by 13 March 2023 at the latest.
+In view of its 25th issue, which will be published in March 2024, the Humanitarian Alternatives review is launching a call for papers for its special feature on a topic with the provisional title of The global food crisis: an overview and the role that humanitarian actors can play.
+If you are a participant, researcher or observer of the international humanitarian field, and wish to submit an article proposal on this topic, please send a summary of your argument and a draft plan (2 pages maximum) before 30 October 2023 to the following email address: contact@alternatives-humanitaires.org You will receive a reply by 2 November 2023 at the latest.
+Note that the deadline to submit an article proposal has been extended to 13 November 2023.

 For each issue, we also take on articles themes related to humanitarian action other than the one of the Focus; these are published in the “Perspectives”, “Transitions”, “Innovations”, “Ethics”, “Reportage” or “Tribune” sections.
 We invite you to send us your proposals.